ZENGO-ETH/Protocol_ethereum/README.md

 Withdrawing and depositing related operations will respect the existing LP ratio.
 As long as the pool ratio hasn't changed since the deposit, amount in ~= amount out (minus fees), even if the reported price on the oracle changes.
 The oracle is only here to assist with efficient swaps.

+#### Flashloans
+Flashloans live in every curve contract produced by the CurveFactory.
+DFX curve flash function is based on the the flashloan model in UniswapV2.
+The user calling flash function must conform to the `IFlash.sol` interface.
+It must containing their own logic along with code to return the correct amount of tokens requested along with its respective fee.
+Flash function will check for the balances of the curve before and after to ensure that the correct amount of fees has been sent to the treasury as well as funds returned back to the curve.

 ## Third Party Libraries

 - [Openzeppelin contracts (v3.3.0)](https://github.com/OpenZeppelin/openzeppelin-contracts/releases/tag/v3.3.0)